Ant0wan/tfam/README.md

 ## Specifications

-**Non-invasive**: Use the same options and commands as the Terraform binary with any `.tf` or `.tfvars` or Terraform configuration modification.
+Terraform Apply Manager interacts with the Terraform binary and provides the following features:

+- **Non-invasive**: It reads and uses `.tf` and `.tfvars` files as they are, even if they have been modified by the user.
+This ensures that the user maintains full control over their configuration files and prevents interference with other processes that may also be using those files.
-**Non-destructive**: Preserve Terraform options and commands and pass them to the Terraform binary after parsing `tfam` arguments and options.
-Maintain the same behavior as the Terraform binary.
+- **Non-destructive**: It preserves any Terraform options and commands that are passed to it, and passes them on to the Terraform binary unchanged.
+This ensures that the behavior of the Terraform binary remains the same, and that any options or commands provided by the user are respected.
+The tool/script may add additional functionality, but it should not modify or remove any existing functionality.

+By providing these features, Terraform Apply Manager offers a seamless and flexible way to interact with the Terraform binary, without interfering with the user's workflow or modifying the behavior of the binary.

 ## License